Understanding Window Tint Glue Removal

 3. Applying Too Much Pressure

-Applying too much pressure while scraping or peeling the tint might cause the glass to break, damage, or leave permanent marks.
+Applying too much pressure while scraping or peeling the tint might cause the glass to break or be damaged.
 Instead, apply reasonable, constant pressure and let heat or adhesive remover do the majority of the work.

 Heat gun for tint removal